-Loan at Last’s BBB rating is a B-, which is equivalent to what it would be in an academic setting since the BBB’s scores also range from A to F. B- isn’t a terrible score, but it’s not exactly a great one either.
+Loan at Last’s BBB rating is a B-.
+That isn’t a terrible score, but it’s not exactly a great one either.

-There have been 111 complaints against them over the last three years, which is higher than optimal.
+There have been more than 100 complaints against them over the last three years, which is higher than usual.
 They’ve responded to all but one of them, though, which is why their rating is still respectable.
-Of the 111 complaints, 81 are about billing and collections issues, while 29 are about problems with the loan product itself.
+Of the complaints, most are about billing and collections issues, while about one-third are about problems with the loan product itself.

 The user reviews on their profile aren’t quite so charitable.
-There are only 23 in total, but they’re almost universally negative.
+There are fewer than 25 total, but they’re almost universally negative.
 All but one of them is for the lowest possible score, leaving them with an average rating of 1.13 out of 5 stars.
 There is one positive review of four stars.
 The reviewer claims that Loan at Last is expensive, but they give ample warning of that fact, so borrowers shouldn’t be upset about it.

 Crowdsourced Review Sites

-The BBB website is great for getting a baseline understanding of a company, but there are usually fewer user reviews there than at more traditional crowdsourced review sites.
-It’s usually worth checking out other websites for a more comprehensive story.
+The BBB website is great for getting a baseline understanding of a company, but there are usually fewer user reviews there than at other crowdsourced review sites.
+It’s usually worth checking out the others as well.

-Unfortunately, the Loan at Last review page on Trustpilot is the only other popular one currently.
-The scores on their page are much more positive than those at the BBB, but Trustpilot is often an unreliable site.
-It allows businesses to have too much control over their profile, and they can manipulate things to make themselves look better.
+Unfortunately, the Loan at Last review page on Trustpilot is the only other one with any significant insights.
+The scores on that page are much more positive than those at the BBB, but Trustpilot can sometimes be unreliable.
+It allows businesses to have too much control over their profiles, and there are ways companies can manipulate things to make themselves look better.